-- 1. Be familiar with the major supervision models and approaches to consultation and interprofessional practice. - 2.
-Be able to describe the developmental processes involved in the supervision relationship. - 3.
-Be familiar with the research on the supervisee relationship and the supervisory triad. - 4.
-Be familiar with the research on consultation in regard to the relationship, processes, and outcome. - 5.
-Be familiar with national and state ethical and legal requirements pertaining to supervision and consultation. - 6.
-Know about the cultural sensitivity issues related to the supervisory-supervisee and consultant-client relationships.
+- 1. Summarize the major: (a) supervision models, (b) approaches to consultation, and (c) approaches to essential elements of interprofessional practice. - 2.
+Describe the developmental processes involved in the supervision relationship. - 3.
+Critically examine research on the supervisee relationship and the supervisory triad. - 4.
+Critically examine research on consultation in regard to the relationship, processes, and outcome. - 5.
+Review national and state ethical and legal requirements pertaining to: (a) supervision, and (b) consultation. - 6.
+Identify: (a) cultural issues related to the supervisory-supervisee relationship, (b) cultural issues related to the consultant-client relationship, and (c) cultural issues and ethics related to working collaboratively with other professions.